linearcoffeecup/projects/name_classifier.md

 # Summary

-This project built a Naive Bayes Optimizer classifier.
+This project built a Naive Bayes Optimization classifier.
 It was designed to predict if a name was a boy's name or a girl's name.

 The project steps were to create a feature vector from a database of names.
 The labels were boy (1) or girl (-1).
 The feature vectors were created using a hashing function, and from a select set of letter blocks the name features were identified with a 1 or 0 to indicate whether the feature existed or not.